Dj-Farouk28/Passwords-F-Generator/README.md

 4. Exit

 Enter your choice: 1
-Username (default_user): myusername
+Username (default_user): "Here, you insert the keyword that you believe is strong."
+Example: Djome jems Your odds (separated by spaces): "Here, you put things you know about the person."
+Example: password123 abc456 12/09/1987 djimes
-Your odds (separated by spaces): password123 abc456 Number of combinations to generate: 10
-Passwords generated and saved to: /Users/username/Downloads/usernames.txt
+Number of combinations to generate: "Here, you specify how many passwords you want."
+Example: 100 Passwords generated and saved to: /Users/username/Downloads/usernames.txt